 Personnel

-An nv can hire personnel.
+An NV can hire personnel.
 You have to pay payroll taxes and social contributions for your employees.
 If you are hiring employees for the first time, you must register as an employer with the Netherlands Tax Administration (Belastingdienst).
 You must also report this to KVK.

 Insurances and pension